I wouldn’t call myself “outgoing” or “the life of a party”.

-3. People feel more protective towards women traveling alone.
+3. People feel protective towards women traveling alone.

-I always find people soften towards me because I am a woman.
-Locals, fellow travelers, mothers, single men.. every one of these people have offered shelter to me at some point and have been watchful eyes looking out for my safety.
+I always find people soften towards me because I am a woman and then because i’m alone.
+Fellow travelers, local mothers, men.. many have offered protective shelter at some point and have been watchful eyes looking out for my safety.
 I’ve gotten this type of help a lot in India where female safety is a concern for families.
 I’ve had local families offer assistance or take me under their wing to tell me what to watch out for, if they see danger headed in my direction.

 4. You adapt to your environment quicker

-5. Solo traveler’s survival instinct will forces you to talk to people and be direct with your intentions.
+5. Survival instinct forces you to talk to people and be direct with your intentions.

 6. With solo travel, you have the power to create your travel experience.

-Many first time soloists don’t understand the freedom at their fingertips, but if they put a little effort into it, they quickly learn.
-The world is a buffet and you can pick and choose your experiences and who you want to travel with, invite to dinner, share a ride with, etc… Being on the road makes people open-minded to experiencing new things and people.
-Most travelers are open to meeting others and joining up in activities.
-Thus, being alone is a choice.
+Solo travel freedom can empower your travels and life.
+It shows me that the world is a buffet and I can pick and choose my experiences and who I want to travel with, dine with, share a ride with, etc… Being on the road makes me open-minded to experiencing new things.
+Many travelers I meet are open to making friends and in activities; thus, for me, being alone is a choice.